Young African Leaders Initiative – Georgia State University – July 2018

 Here are “the rules”:

 Often, these maps are informed by, tailored to, the nature of the workshop.
-For instance, with a group of realtors, stories are about coming into understanding and appreciation of space.
+For instance, with a group of realtors, stories might be about coming into understanding and appreciation of space.
 With an arts organization board, it might be times they witnessed the importance of art in civic life.

 From there, much like David Sedaris says in The Santaland Diaries, there’s this moment where I find that people are really pretty much the same, even in their quirky uniqueness.
 Whether it’s a suited businessman who takes off his jacket, rolls up his shirtsleeves, and sits down on the floor with his big sheet of paper and markers, or the quiet, young girl in a detention facility who hides over in the corner, I see so much similarity as people start to unpack, unwind, and hopefully become that uninhibited, imaginative kid again.